IOC withdraws Olympic places from India event over visa row - Capital Sports

 Pakistan, which has denied any role in the Kashmir attack, says two shooters and a coach were denied visas to attend the contest.

-Lisin said the International Shooting Sport Federation and the Indian organising committee had done everything possible to get the shooters to the contest.
+Lisin said the ISSF and the Indian organising committee had done everything possible to get the shooters to the contest.

 But National Rifle Association of India president Raninder Singh said he could not go against the Indian government’s decision.